zendesk/racecar/README.md

     $ bundle exec racecar --require dance_moves TapDanceConsumer

-The first time you execute `racecar` with a consumer class a _consumer group_ will be created with a named derived from the class name (this can be configured).
-If you start `racecar` with the same consumer class argument multiple times, the processes will join the existing group – even if you start them on other machines.
-You will typically want to have at least two consumers in your groups, preferably on separate nodes, in order to deal with failures.
+The first time you execute `racecar` with a consumer class a _consumer group_ will be created with a group id derived from the class name (this can be configured).
+If you start `racecar` with the same consumer class argument multiple times, the processes will join the existing group – even if you start them on other nodes.
+You will typically want to have at least two consumers in each of your groups – preferably on separate nodes – in order to deal with failures.

 ### Configuration